rg-3/tenv.rb/README.md

  __<a id='commands-delete-your-tweets'> 4) delete-my-tweets</a>__

- The `delete-my-tweets` command can delete all your tweets, or a subset of your tweets gathered by filtering.
+ The `delete-my-tweets` command can delete all your tweets, or a subset of them gathered by filtering.
 This command reads  your entire timeline; if there's a lot of tweets it might take a while.
 What follows are examples that demonstrate deleting all your tweets or just a subset of them: